projectsbydan/react-time-heatmap/README.md

 - uses CSS Grid to create the arrangement
 - styles applied with sass modules
 - support by any browser that supports grids (not IE)

+Checkout more of me and my work at https://projectsbydan.com